rohanjwaleshan/diabetes_prediction/README.md

   <img src="images/zeros_missing_values.png">
 </p>

 Section 3.7 of the following scientific [paper](https://www.sciencedirect.com/science/article/pii/S2352914816300016#s0050) explained how the zeros for these observations were actually recorded in place of missing values.
-Therefore I removed observations with very few "zeros" (Glucose, BloodPressure, BMI) and imputed the median (skewed distributions for SkinThickness and Insulin) for the rest before training the models.
+Therefore the observations with very few "zeros" (Glucose, BloodPressure, BMI) were removed and the median was imputed (skewed distributions for SkinThickness and Insulin) for the rest before training the models.

 <p align="center">
   <img src="images/SkinThickness_histogram.png">